jolson615/tech-exchange-2021/u1-html-git/intro-to-html.md

 #### Helpful Questions
 * Especially if today is your first day with HTML, you may have been surprised that we didn't give `id`s to these divs.
 We gave them classes instead?
 Why do you think it would be bad practice to use `id="food"` twice on the same page?

 > A helpful analogy here: As a student, you likely have an ID number at your college or university.
 That's unique!
 You should be the only one who has that number.
 But as a student, you're also enrolled in lots of classes, and there are dozens of other students in those classes with you.
-As a rule of thumb, it's generally better to classes when you want to create a group, and to use IDs when you want to create something one-of-a-kind.
+As a rule of thumb, it's generally better to use classes when you want to create a group, and to use IDs when you want to create something one-of-a-kind.

 Next up, let's add some details to each of our two menu items.